Kings and Kernels in Semicomplete Compositions: Kings

 It is worth noting that many results for strong multipartite tournaments also hold for strong semicomplete multipartite digraphs, due to the following result by Volkmann.

 \begin{thm} \cite{Volkmann} Every strong semicomplete $c$-partite digraph with $c \geq 3$ contains a spanning strong oriented subdigraph. \end{thm}

-Now we are ready to deal with the minimum number of $4$-kings in a strong semicomplete composition.
+Now we are ready to deal with the minimum number of $4$-kings in a strong semicomplete composition in the following result.

 \begin{thm} Every strong semicomplete composition $Q=T[H_1, \dots, H_t]$ with at least six vertices has at least five 4-kings.
 Furthermore, if $Q$ has no 3-king, then it has at least eight 4-kings. \end{thm} \begin{pf} Let $Q'$ be the spanning subdigraph of $Q$ by deleting all arcs inside each $H_i$.
 By Observation~\ref{obs3}, $Q'$ is a strong semicomplete $t$-partite digraph with at least six vertices and so has at least five 4-kings by Theorem~\ref{thm03}.
-Hence, $Q$ has at least five 4-kings.
+Hence $Q$ has at least five 4-kings.

 If $Q$ has no 3-king, then $Q'$ also has no 3-king by Observation~\ref{obs2}.
-In the following we will show that $Q'$ has at least eight 4-kings and then the result directly holds.
+In the following we will show that $Q'$ has at least eight 4-kings, and hence the result directly holds.
 The case that $t=2$ holds by Theorem~\ref{thm06}.
-For the case that $t\geq 3$, by Theorem~\ref{thm05}, $Q'$ has a strong spanning subdigraph $Q''$ which is a strong $t$-partite tournament (without a 3-king), then $Q''$ (and so $Q'$) has at least eight 4-kings by Theorem~\ref{thm04}. \end{pf}
+For the case that $t\geq 3$, by Theorem~\ref{thm05}, $Q'$ has a strong spanning subdigraph $Q''$ which is a strong $t$-partite tournament (without a 3-king), hence $Q''$ (and so $Q'$) has at least eight 4-kings by Theorem~\ref{thm04}. \end{pf}